Catherine Picard

 Catherine Picard (born 14 August 1952) is a French politician and anti-cultist from the French Socialist Party.
 She was a member of the French National Assembly from 1997 to 2002.

 Career

 Picard was elected on 1 June 1997 for the French Socialist Party and was responsible for public education.
 In 2001, together with centrist Senator Nicolas About, she drafted the About-Picard law.

 In 2007, Picard was found guilty of slander against the Jehovah's Witnesses.
-In 2009, she became a Chevalier of the Legion of Honour.
+In 2009, she became a Knight of the Legion of Honour.